 Property Description Enable TLS/SSL for Key Management Server Encrypt communication between clients and Key Management Server using Transport Layer Security (TLS) (formerly known as Secure Socket Layer (TLS/SSL)).
 Key Management Server TLS/SSL Server JKS Keystore File Location The path to the TLS/SSL keystore file containing the server certificate and private key used for TLS/SSL.
 Used when Key Management Server is acting as a TLS/SSL server.
-The keystore must be in JKS format.
-Key Management Server TLS/SSL Server JKS Keystore File Password The password for the Key Management Server JKS keystore file.
-Key Management Server Proxy TLS/ SSL Certificate Trust Store File The location on disk of the truststore, in .jks format, used to confirm the authenticity of TLS/SSL servers that Key Management Server Proxy might connect to.
+The keystore multiple in JKS format.
+The password for the Key Management Server JKS keystore file.
+Key Management Server TLS/SSL Server JKS Keystore File Password Key Management Server Proxy TLS/ SSL Certificate Trust Store File The location on disk of the truststore, in .jks format, used to confirm the authenticity of TLS/SSL servers that Key Management Server Proxy might connect to.
 This is used when Key Management Server Proxy is the client in a TLS/SSL connection.
 This truststore must contain the certificates used to sign the services connected to.
 If this parameter is not provided, the default list of well-known certificate authorities is used instead.
 Key Management Server Proxy TLS/ SSL Certificate Trust Store Password The password for the Key Management Server Proxy TLS/SSL Certificate Trust Store File.
 This password is not required to access the truststore; this field can be left blank.
 This password provides optional integrity checking of the file.
 The contents of truststores are certificates, and certificates are public information.